2015 AIHL season: Personnel changes

 In September 2014, the Sydney Ice Dogs announced that Andrew Petrie had resigned as head coach.
 A week later the Newcastle North Stars announced that they had signed Petrie as head coach for the 2015 season.
 Petrie replaced Garry Doré who stepped down from the position to focus on his role as general manager.
 In December 2014, the Melbourne Ice announced their new committee for 2015.
 Bernie O'Brien was elected president, replacing Emma Poynton, former Ice goaltender Stuart Denman was elected vice president, Erin Tempest elected secretary and Virginia Fitzwater was elected treasurer.
 Chris Caveny, Nigel Sherwin, Shan Humphries and Alexandra McKnight were also added to the committee, while Candace Smith and Jo Luciania stepped down from their positions.
 The Melbourne Mustangs announced that assistant coach Mark Connolly had stepped down from his position.
 He was replaced by current head coach of the Melbourne Whalers and Saints-Monarchs Premier A team, Michael Flaherty.
 In January 2015, the Adelaide Adrenaline announced that general manager Ross Noga had resigned from his position due to time constraints following a change in career.
 Also in January the CBR Brave announced that they had signed former player Brad Hunt as head coach, replacing Matti Luoma who relocated to Perth, Western Australia.
 In March 2015, both the Sydney Ice Dogs and the Perth Thunder announced the appointment of new head coaches.
 The Sydney Ice Dogs signed Oman national team head coach Anders Jespersen to replace Andrew Petrie who resigned in September 2014 to join the North Stars.
 The Thunder promoted assistant coach Dave Kenway to the head coach position, replacing Stan Scott who returns to his general manager position.
 Also in March, it was revealed that the Sydney Bears had hired former Sydney Ice Dogs head coach Ron Kuprowsky as an assistant to head coach Vladimir Rubes.
+In June, Sydney Ice Dogs head coach Anders Jespersen left the club for unknown reasons and was replaced by Sydney Bears player Mario Passarelli.
+The head coach position was then handed to Tim Flynn after Passarelli opted to play for the Ice Dogs as a skater.
 In July, the CBR Brave announced that Brad Hunt had been replaced as head coach by goaltender Josh Unice on an interim basis.
 The club also announced that defenceman Aaron Clayworth would join the coaching panel as an assistant.